phonegap/phonegap-docs/docs/en/edge/cordova/accelerometer/accelerometer.clearWatch.md

 accelerometer.clearWatch
 ========================

-Stop watching the `Acceleration` referenced by the watch ID parameter.
+Stop watching the `Acceleration` referenced by the `watchID` parameter.

     navigator.accelerometer.clearWatch(watchID);